8 Estimation, Confidence Intervals, and Bootstrapping

 (LC8.9) What is the effect of increasing the degrees of freedom on the \(t\) distribution?

-• B. The tails of the distribution becomes thinner.
+- B. The tails of the distribution become thinner.

 Understanding the width of a confidence interval